microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityfinding-list.md

 ---
 title: "List identityFindings"
-description: "Get a list of the identityFinding objects and their properties."
+description: "Not implemented.: Get a list of the identityFinding objects and their properties."
 author: "ashyasingh"
 ms.localizationpriority: medium
 ms.prod: "multicloud-permissions-management"